Delboy/EatMe/TESTING.md

 ![all recipes](assets/images/all-recipes.png)

 *As a User I can click on a recipe so that I can read the recipe details.*
-- Clicking anywhere inseide a recipes card will take you directly to the recipes page.
+- Clicking anywhere inside a recipes card will take you directly to the recipes page.

 ![open recipes](assets/images/open-recipe.gif)

-*As a User I can search recipes so that I can find specific recipes im looking for.*
+*As a User I can search recipes so that I can find specific recipes I'm looking for.*
-- In the top righthand corner of the navigation bar is a search bar.
+- In the top right hand corner of the navigation bar is a search bar.

 ![search recipes](assets/images/search.gif)